sherryrich/core-yoga/README.md

 ## The landing page image
-The landing includes a large full with photograph to show the user that this site realtes to Yoga.
+The landing includes a large full with photograph to show the user that this site relates to Yoga.
 This section introduces the user with an eye catching animation to grab their attention.
 (Include image)

 BENEFITS OF CORE YOGA
 3 sections advising the user to read the benefits of Yoga to their health.
-This should entice the user to engage more with the rest of the website and condier joing one of the studios.
+This should entice the user to engage more with the rest of the website and consider joining one of the studios.

 (Include image)